RebeccaSawyer/react_translate_app/README.md

 Needs Yandex API key.

-Right now displays previously submitted ES/EN word pairs on the page.
+Right now displays previously submitted Spanish words on the page.

-Currently working on show/hide English translation functionality.
+Currently show/hide English translation functionality does work, but it's not being applied to each individual clicked paragraph, for now it toggles visibilty for all of the English translations.